Facebook Instagram LinkedIn Youtube WhatsApp Call

 • Chest drain removal by post-op day 4 and discharge readiness.

-• Lung resections require exceptional precision, and Uniportal Video-Assisted Thoracoscopic Surgery (VATS) enhances patient recovery compared to multiportal VATS or open thoracotomy.
+• Lung resections require exceptional precision, and Uniportal Video-Assisted Thoracoscopic Surgery (VATS) further enhances patient recovery compared to multiportal VATS or open thoracotomy.

 • Uniportal VATS has significantly improved patient outcomes and recovery times.